 Resolution Subject Details Response by the Resolved

 No. Department (Yes/No)

 Authority measures were not recommended NPOs

 must take in place to ensure on the funding

 appropriate that transfers to requirement to

 action to Non-Profit make sure all

 ensure that Organisations (NPOs) organizations

 measures were used for their understand the

 are in place intended purposes, Policy on Financial

 to ascertain as required by Awards, Service

-that transfers Treasury Regulation
+that transfers Treasury Regulation Level Agreements,

 to Non-Profit 8.4.1 the PFMA, service

 Organisation packages,

 s (NPOs) submission of

 were used reports and

 for their monitoring of

 intended services

-purposes, as required by Ser vices
+purposes, as Ser vices

-Treasury
+required by

-Regulation
+Treasury Regulation

 8.4.1.

+0.4.1.

 RESOLUTI The The committee All cases are Implemented

-ON 12 Committee heard and submitted to Public •
+ON 12 Committee heard and submitted to Public ппристистива

 Financial recommends considered Service

 misconduct that the evidence that the Commission and

-Accounting outcomes of Office of the
+Accounting outcomes of

 Authority disciplinary Premier for

-must ensure hearings were not consolidation for
+must ensure hearings were not

 that in future, reported as soon submission to

 the as the hearings DPSA.

+Resolution Subject Details Response by the Resolved No. Department (Yes/No) No. outcomes of disciplinary hearings are reported as soon as the hearings are completed to the Department of Public Service and Administrati on and Public Service Commission, as required were completed to the Department of Public Service and Administration and Public Service Commission, as required by Treasury Regulation 4.3.1.
+Department (Yes/No) by Treasury Regulation 4.3.1.
+The The Committee The Accounting Implemented RESOLUTI ON 13 Leadership Committee recommends that the Accounting Authority must take appropriate action against the heard and considered evidence that Management does not always provide effective leadership to demonstrate commitment to Officer issued warning letters to members of senior management All members of SMS have submitted their financial disclosures on time

 Resolution Subject Details Response by the Resolved

 No. Department (Yes/No)

-outcomes of were completed

-disciplinary to the Department

-hearings are of Public Service

-reported as and

-soon as the Administration

-hearings are and Public

-completed to Service

-the Commission, as

-Department required by

-of Public Treasury

-Service and Regulation 4.3.1.

-Administrati

-on and

-Public

-Service

-Commission,

-as required

-by Treasury

-Regulation

-4.3.1.

-The The Committee The Accounting Implemented

-RESOLUTI Committee heard and Officer issued

-ON 13 recommends considered evidence warning letters to

-Leadership that the that Management members of senior

-Accounting does not always management

-Authority provide effective All members of SMS

-must take leadership to have submitted their

-appropriate demonstrate financial disclosures

-action commitment to on time

-against the

-Resolution Subject Details Response by the Resolved

-No. Department (Yes/No)

 Accounting integrity, ethical

 Officer since values and internal

 this matter is control

 recurring.

 It is further

 recommende

 d that the

 Department

 must

 develop and

 maintain

 measures

 and

 procedures

 to ensure

 that there is

 adequate

 commitment

 to integrity

 and ethical

 values.

 RESOLUTI The The Committee Officials responsible Implemented

 ON 14 Committee heard and were served with

 Financial recommends considered evidence written warning

 and that the that due to a lack of letters

 performanc Accounting capacity in the Secondment of a

-е Authority finance department,
+е Authority finance department, Director: Financial

 manageme must take

 Resolution Subject Details Response by the Resolved

 No. Department (Yes/No)

 nt appropriate certain functions, Planning and

 action such as regular Budgeting from

 against the verification and Provincial Treasury

 Accounting reconciliation of came to an end but

 Officer since assets are not the officer was

 this matter is carried out permanently

 recurring. transferred to the

 department with

 Furthermore, effect from February

 the 2016

 Department

 must take National Treasury is

 steps to providing support

 strengthen over a period of

-capacity in •

-the finance •
+capacity in the finance three years to

+accelerate

-section. accelerate
+section.

 implementation of

 infrastructure

 projects through the

 appointment of the

 Technical Advisor